limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 ### Cloud Operations
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
-Go-live / production              |  Complete    | are they passing user data? usage data?
+Go-live / production              |  Complete    | No users yet
 Go live operational kickoff with ITOPs              |       | is this applicable?
 Does ITOPS have role on this applicaiton?
 Closeout session with Risk Vision working group              |       | ECSO ongoing governing / operational processes in place              |       | ?
 ESCO - what is this process?